abroroo/footprint/README.md

 ## Carbon Footprint Calculater based on the Vehicle and Distance Traveled

-__This project was built by CodeHackers team at Seoul Tech Impact Hackaton__
+This repo is frontend of a project built by CodeHackers team at [Seoul Tech Impact Hackaton](https://www.seoultechimpact.com/)

 ## User Story